gentoo-mirror/SarahMiaOverlay/README.md

 	emerge --ask --verbose budgie-desktop

 After that is done you can just select the budgie-desktop session from your favorite login manager.
-Budgie by itself favors lightdm with slick-greeter or gtk-greeter.
+Budgie by itself favors lightdm with slick-greeter or gtk-greeter, but is not limited to any.

 Budgie by itself comes pretty barebones.
 I recommend you find application for the following parts along with my personal recommendation: